flybywiresim/docs/docs/fbw-a32nx/fbw-versions.md

 The experimental version will be updated regularly and also with the latest changes to the Development version.
 Expect updates about once a week (not guaranteed).

-!!! danger "Support for Experimental is not guaranteed - use at own risk!"
+!!! danger "Do not expect support for the experimental version - use at own risk!"

-We ask that you understand support is **not guaranteed** due to the nature of this version and we will happily answer questions time permitting.
+We ask that you understand that we may not offer support for any experimental issues due to the nature of this version.
+We will happily answer questions time permitting.

 ## Version Comparison